How to Apply for a US Tourist Visa for Philippine Passport Holders

 - 2×2 photo (only if you want to change the photo you’ve submitted in your DS-160)

 He had an interview 2 days before me.
-I got excited when I found that Miguel got an I got excited when I found out he was granted a visa and hoped that I will be granted one too!
+I got excited when I found out he was granted a visa and hoped that I will be granted one too!
 We both received our passports two working days after the interview, and ta-da!
 10 years visa to the USA!

 - Don’t embellish.

 - Give a direct answer.
-Don’t give too much information, and don’t give too less information as well.
+Don’t give too much information, and don’t give too little information.

 - Be consistent & confident.
 They would know immediately if you’re not telling the truth.

 - Prepare for their questions, and don’t get nervous.